-District Director Elizabeth Orr provides guidance and oversight to the program areas, while Interim Assistant Director Erin Rasnake coordinates the district’s compliance functions and manages the district’s branch office.
+District Director Elizabeth Orr provides guidance and oversight to the program areas, while Assistant Director Erin Rasnake coordinates the district’s compliance functions and manages the district’s branch office.
 The district’s three program areas include:

 Regulatory divisions centralized in Tallahassee provide guidance for policy and consistency between each of the districts.